-We are so happy to announce that Florence-Carlton K-8 has been able to purchase the award winning Olweus anti-bullying prevention program.
+Florence-Carlton K-8 has been able to purchase the award-winning Olweus anti-bullying prevention program.
 The goal of the program is to make the school a positive and safer place for students to learn.
 Students grades K-8 participate in guided classroom activities to help students learn about bullying behavior and standing up for each other if it occurs.
-We are committed to help each child feel safe coming to school to ensure their full potential.
-This program is not just focused on classroom curriculum but as whole school change agent to facilitate a climate of trust.
+We are committed to helping each child feel safe coming to school to ensure their full potential.
+This program is not just focused on the classroom curriculum but as a whole school change agent to facilitate a climate of trust.
 For more information on Olweus, visit their website at http://www.violencepreventionworks.org/public/olweus_bullying_prevention_program.page or ask your classroom teacher or counselor.
 Please see our Bully prevention tab under the counselor page for more info.
 Olweus lessons and classroom meetings are presented in each grade in social studies classes throughout the year.

 I also invite various organizations from the community, i. e.
-Western Montana Addiction Services, Riverfront Mental Health Center and local area mental health providers to present on areas relating to students emotional and social health.
-Please see the link to yearlong guidance lessons to see my lesson plans by month and grade.
+Western Montana Addiction Services, Riverfront Mental Health Center, and local area mental health providers to present on areas relating to students' emotional and social health.

-Our teaching staff uses many different academic assessments throughout the year to measure student’s proficiency and progress in various subjects.
-As the district test coordinator I oversee many of the planning, training and implementation of national, state and school level assessments.
-Please feel free to contact me with any questions you may have about school wide assessments.
+Assessment: Our teaching staff uses many different academic assessments throughout the year to measure student’s proficiency and progress in various subjects.
+As the district test coordinator, I oversee many of the planning, training and implementation of national, state, and school-level assessments.
+Please feel free to contact me with any questions you may have about school-wide assessments.

 If you have any questions please feel free to give me a call or email about any questions or concerns, I am here to help!